Sleep

 Yes answers to two or more indicate a sleep study is warranted.
 The test measures apnea-hypopnea index (AHI):

-CPAP (continuous positive airway pressure) therapy keeps the airway open during sleep.
-Compliance is challenging--about 50% of patients struggle initially--but the psychiatric benefits are dramatic for those who persist.
-Patients who failed four antidepressants sometimes respond completely once their sleep apnea is treated.
+Treatment changes everything: CPAP (continuous positive airway pressure) therapy keeps the airway open during sleep.
+Compliance can be hard at first, but the psychiatric benefits can be dramatic for patients who persist.
+Patients who failed four antidepressants sometimes respond once their sleep apnea is treated.

 2. Restless Legs Syndrome (RLS) and Periodic Limb Movement Disorder (PLMD)